AMTESFUNAAB/amtesfunaab/content/posts/subsection/funaab-mechatronics/index.md

 However, your skills, network, and awareness will serve you a lot in it.
 Hopefully, you have worked on projects (both self-induced and as part of a course) that would make you stand out during your application phase.

-In fourth year, You will also learn about:
+In fourth year, you will also learn about:
 - CNC machining and programming
 - computer aided design and manufacturing
 - statistics
 - computer hardware engineering

-In your fifth and final year, you will learn about:
+In your fifth -- and final year, God willing 😅 --, you will learn about:
 - advanced control systems
 - microcontroller architecture
 - the Assembly language